dungviet112/llm-hallucinations-factual-qa/README.md

 pip install -r requirements.txt
 ```

+Clone the template configuration file `.env.example` to create your local environment file `.env` then add the Hugging Face access token to open-source LLMs in that file.

 ## Data sources

 There are 2 datasets: **TriviaQA** and **TREX**.
 The datasets will be saved in `./data/` folder after downloading.